pwa-builder/CloudAPK/README.md

 Building APK for Android on Docker for PWA

-#Build docker image
+# Build docker image

-docker build . -t androidsdk2
+> docker build . -t cloudapk-image

-#Run Docker container
+# Run Docker container

-docker run -it --name android-test androidsdk2
+> docker run -p <LOCAL PORT>:80 --name cloudapk cloudapk-image

-#Run build task

-Run the following commands:

-> cd ./app/projects/Polyfills/android/source
-> /opt/gradle/gradle-5.3.1/bin/gradle assemblerelease

-The APK will be created on: /app/app/projects/Polyfills/android/source/app/build/outputs/apk/release/app-release-unsigned.apk
+# Generate APKs

+Send a POST to / with a zipped android project (generated from PWABuilder or with the same folder structure) on the projectPackage key of the request's body form-data.